 - Creditors/Purchase Ledger: All vendors/ suppliers from whom goods are purchased on credit are recorded in this account.

-- General Ledger: All other accounts expect Debtors and creditors are recorded in this ledger. like Current assets and fixed assets, Liabilities, Incomes & Expenses, Gains & losses.
+- General Ledger: All other accounts except Debtors and creditors are recorded in this ledger. like Current assets and fixed assets, Liabilities, Incomes & Expenses, Gains & losses.

 3. The format of Ledger:

-It has two sides, the left side is the debit side and the right side is a credit side. the format is shown as under :
+It has two sides, the left side is the debit side and the right side is the credit side. the format is shown as under :

 For more Explanation please check out the following link: –